matthewhiggins415/weatherApp/exercise.md

 _Do not include any JavaScript functionality._

-Once the above is complete, deploy your application to GH-Pages and slack your instructor with a link to the repo and the live site for a code review.
+### Bonus: Make Requests to Weather API

+Allow your form to be submitted, and send the location in a request to https://openweathermap.org/api

+Once the form is submitted, use the API response to display actual weather data for the location submitted in the form.